Benefits Congratulations to our 2020 Graduates! Register

-Applications for Spring 2020 are now being accepted.
+Applications for Fall 2021 are now being accepted.

 You may apply online or print an application to submit by mail.
 To ensure classes are lively, and students have a chance to interact with City officials, enrollment is limited to 25 participants.
 Applications will be considered in the order they are received.